Craige B. Champion: Career

-Champion's first book, Cultural Politics in Polybius's Histories, was published in 2004 by the University of California Press, and looks at the life and work of the ancient Greek historian Polybius.
+His research focuses on Greek and Roman historiography, elite religious practices in antiquity, and imperialism and citizenship in the ancient world.
+His first book, Cultural Politics in Polybius's Histories, was published in 2004, and looks at the life and work of the ancient Greek historian Polybius.
 It was reviewed by the Bryn Mawr Classical Review as a "truly original" and "invaluable" contribution.
 The Canadian Journal of History described Champion's book as a "remarkable achievement" and "enormous accomplishment" on Greek historiography.
+Champion is a recipient of the Thoburn Foundation Award and the Daniel Patrick Moynihan Award.